keepthrifty/keepthrifty.github.io/_posts/2017/2017-11-14-mini-retirement-budget.md

 ## Breaking It Down

-Our budgeting is based on [the four branch budgeting system]({% post_url 2016/2016-11-13-how-we-budget-four-branch-system %}).
 Here’s how we did it:

 Expenses come in all different shapes and sizes.
 Some things are weekly, bi-weekly, monthly, quarterly, and annually (which can be pretty random).
 This can make budgeting a mess, but we figured out a way to make sense of it all.